hesamzakerirad/immigration-roadmap/Destination/README.md

 #### Useful Stats
 - Germany's population is around 84.3 million as of 2022.
 - Roughly 56% of people speak English in Germany.
+- Since 2015, an average of 1.4m people have immigrated to Germany every year. ([See Reference](https://stats.oecd.org/Index.aspx?DataSetCode=MIG))
 ---
 ### 7- Ireland